roopesh90/fb_frnd_image_stitcher/README.md

 PS: all these packages can be used by installing using pip (recommended)

-- Note 1: The Final stitched image will be a square.
+- Note 1    : The Final stitched image will be a square.
 If the images fall short to fill the square, the rest will be kept Blank
+- Note 2    : Am working on a Completion script to fill in blanks